A Step by Step Guide on Pen Testing a Mobile Application (With Tools and Service Providers):

 Few Popular Dummy Vulnerable Mobile Apps

-In general, there are some well known vulnerable mobile applications which are created to give users an idea of Mobile Testing.
-These apps have vulnerabilities which are intentional to help the users/testers practice and enhance their pen test knowledge.
+In general, there are some well known vulnerable mobile applications that are created to give users an idea of Mobile Testing.
+These apps have vulnerabilities that are intentional to help the users/testers practice and enhance their pen test knowledge.

 You can refer to iMAS, GoatDroid, DVIA, MobiSec:

 The reason behind testing is to find out as many issues as we can and to ensure that the issues are found before it actually impacts the end-users.
 The main reason for getting a mobile security issue is because developers want to create more useful apps than secured apps and there are chances for lack of security awareness while developing the apps.